Written By Shuja Khan

 It also includes the following points.

 Several thought leaders have spoken against the Right To Be Forgotten.
 It has been labeled as ‘rewriting history’.
 Some see it as a censorious force that may reduce the quality and transparency of the Internet.
-While the debate still goes on, organizations need to comply to Article 17 of GDPR.
+While the debate still goes on, organizations need to comply with Article 17 of GDPR.
 Manual data deletion is laborious, difficult, and unreliable.
 Also, such methods don’t provide sufficient and valid proof of data deletion.

 Trust the best data sanitization software to stay compliant with Article 17 of GDPR and several other data security and privacy legislation.